Ma-Pe-Ma/Shutter-Controller/Wasm-client/ReadMe.md

 ## Library dependencies
 The following dependencies are needed for both versions:
 * [DearImGui](https://github.com/ocornut/imgui) - an immediate mode GUI library which
-* [Json for modern c++](https://github.com/nlohmann/json) - library for creating, parsing and serializing json objects
+* [Protocol buffers](https://github.com/protocolbuffers/protobuf) - library for creating, parsing and serializing binary messages
 * [GLFW](https://github.com/glfw/glfw) - utility used to create OpenGL contexts, and windows

 These libraries are only needed for the desktop version: